Sex and Your Marriage

-Before you spend another 30 minutes watching a sitcom, or scanning Pinterest, or updating your Facebook profile, make a plan to reconnect with your spouse.
+Before you spend another 30 minutes watching a sitcom, or scanning Pinterest, or mindlessly scrolling Instagram, make a plan to reconnect with your spouse.

 You might be surprised how many little problems, irritations, and conflicts will resolve themselves.

-There is, of course, a ton of information available on the web.
+There is, of course, a ton of information available online.

 Obviously I’ve written this from a Christian perspective.

 I’d like to hear from you.
 If you’d like to share your thoughts you can find me on Instagram @kellyjgrace.